Prospective Students

 Students who are offered accommodation in other residences will have a kitchen, but can also enjoy added convenience and savings with a UBCcard Value Plan.

-Support & fun
+Support and fun

 No matter which residence you live in, you will be part of a safe, supportive, inclusive environment that’s designed to help you pursue your academic goals and enjoy your time as a student.
 Our Residence Life teams are among the best-connected people at the university.
 Residence Advisors—current UBC students—are plugged into the resources and support services available to you in residence and around campus, including health services and safety programs.
 RAs spend countless hours organizing fun opportunities to get students involved in residence.
 Be an actor in a residence play, join a committee, or go on a field trip to one of our local ski hills.
 When you live at UBC, there’s always something to do.